-Next install the High Frequency Module (HFM) as follows:
+Install the High Frequency Module (HFM) as follows:

 - With the front pair of short spikes pointing down, carefully lower the HFM between the alignment wings and set the front two spikes on top of the LMRM enclosure.
 Align the spikes into the alignment tracks.
-Install the rear spike by lifting the rear of the HFM and carefully screwing it in. - Refer to the Alignment Table to determine the proper location of the rear spike, noting that the position will be different from the LMRM.
+Install the rear spike by lifting the rear of the HFM and carefully screwing it in. - Refer to the Propagation Delay Table in Section 8 to determine the proper location of the rear spike, noting that the position will be different from the LMRM.

-Next install the Upper Midrange Module (UMRM) as follows:
+Install the Upper Midrange Module (UMRM) as follows:

-• With the front pair of short spikes point-

-ing down, carefully lower the UMRM between the alignment wings.
+- With the front pair of short spikes pointing down, carefully lower the UMRM between the alignment wings.
 Set the front two spikes on top of the HFM enclosure, into the tracks.
 Install the rear spike by lifting the rear of the UMRM and carefully screwing it in.

+- Refer to the Propagation

+Delay Table in Section 8

-• Refer to the Alignment Table to determine the proper location of the rear spike noting that the position will be different from the other two modules.
+to determine the proper

+location of the rear spike,

+noting that the position

+will be different from the

+other two modules.